 Periodontics - Certificate

 Periodontics training includes the basic biological sciences and clinical procedures.
-The curriculum includes didactic and clinical courses on all aspects of periodontics – including etiology, pathogenesis, systemic interactions/considerations, diagnosis, treatment planning, surgical/non-surgical therapy, maintenance care, dental implantology, interdisciplinary considerations, and oral medicine/stomatology.
+The curriculum includes didactic and clinical courses on all aspects of periodontics – etiology, pathogenesis, systemic interactions/considerations, diagnosis, treatment planning, surgical/non-surgical therapy, maintenance care, dental implantology, interdisciplinary considerations, and oral medicine/stomatology.
 In addition, the completion of an MS in Oral Biology is mandatory for this specialty program.

 The application deadline is September 1 of each year, for matriculation the following June.
 The program uses the ADEA Postdoctoral Application Support Service (PASS) and the Postdoctoral Dental Matching Program (MATCH).